gngrwzrd/UIViewControllerStack/readme.md

 [viewStack eraseStackAndPushViewController:myViewController animated:TRUE];
 ````

-Or you can complete erase and remove all view controllers, leaving the view stack empty with no views being visible:
+Or you can completely erase and remove all view controllers, leaving the view stack empty with no views being visible:

 ````
 [viewStack eraseStack];